Horton self-similarity of Kingman's coalescent tree: Relation to the tree representation of white noise

 This kernel is independent of the cluster mass, which means that the splitting of mass $m$ is uniform among the $m-1$ possible pairs $\{1,m-1\}$, \mbox{$~\{2,m-2\}$}, $\hdots,\{m-1,1\}$.
 The time dependence of the kernel does not affect the combinatorial structure of the fragmentation tree (and can be removed by a deterministic time change.)

-The level-set tree $L^{(N)}_W$ can be viewed as a tree that describes a fragmentation process with the initial mass $N$ equal to the number of local maxima of the time series $\tilde W^{(N)}_k$.
+The level set tree $L^{(N)}_W$ can be viewed as a tree that describes a fragmentation process with the initial mass $N$ equal to the number of local maxima of the trajectory $\tilde W^{(N)}_i$.
 By construction, each subtree of $L^{(N)}_W$ with $n$ leaves corresponds to an excursion (or meander, if we treat one of the boundaries) with $n$ local maxima.
-This subtree (as well as the corresponding excursion or meander) splits into two by the internal global minimum of $\tilde W^{(N)}_k$ at the corresponding time interval.
+This subtree (as well as the corresponding excursion or meander) splits into two by the internal global minimum of $\tilde W^{(N)}_i$ at the corresponding time interval.

-The global minimum splits the series $\tilde W^{(N)}_k$ into two, to the left and right of the minimum, with $M_L$ and $(N-M_L)$ local maxima, respectively.
-Since the local minima of $\tilde W^{(N)}_k$ form a white noise, the distribution of $M_L$ is uniform on $[1,N-1]$.
-Next, the internal vertices of the level set tree of the left (or right) time series correspond to its $M_L-1$ (or $N-M_L-1$) internal local minima that form a white noise (with the distribution different from that of the initial white noise $W^{(N)}_k$).
+The global minimum splits the series $\tilde W^{(N)}_i$ into two, to the left and right of the minimum, with $M_L$ and $(N-M_L)$ local maxima, respectively.
+Since the local minima of $\tilde W^{(N)}_i$ form a white noise, the distribution of $M_L$ is uniform on $[1,N-1]$.
+Next, the internal vertices of the level set tree of the left (or right) time series correspond to its $M_L-1$ (or $N-M_L-1$) internal local minima that form a white noise (with the distribution different from that of the initial white noise $W^{(N)}_j$).
 Hence, the subsequent splits of masses (number of local maxima) continues according to a discrete uniform distribution.
 And so on down the tree.

-Hence, the combinatorial level set tree of $\tilde W^{(N)}_k$ has the same distribution as a combinatorial tree of a fragmentation process with uniform mass splitting.
+Hence, the combinatorial level set tree of $\tilde W^{(N)}_i$ has the same distribution as a combinatorial tree of a fragmentation process with uniform mass splitting.
 This completes the proof. \end{proof}

 \begin{Rem} We notice that the dual splitting kernels for multiplicative and additive coalescences \cite[Table 3]{Aldous} only differ by their time dependence, and are equivalent as functions of mass.
 Hence, the combinatorial structure of the respective trees is the same. \end{Rem}